Online EMDR for PTSD, Trauma & Anxiety

 • Feeling detached or numb even in moments of success

-These are not character flaws — they’re the body’s way of trying to stay safe.
-Healing begins when we teach the nervous system that safety is possible again.
+These are not character flaws - they’re the body’s way of trying to stay safe.
+Healing begins when we teach our nervous system that safety is possible again.

 How EMDR Helps You Heal Safely